chardmuffin/bar-book/README.md

     * first I combed thru entire API recipe library to use as seeds
     * remove "alternateId" from Drink schema
 * Home page shows recently viewed drinks (up to 15) - from local storage
+* user can create new drinks from scratch (3rd nav bar icon)

 ## TODO
-* user can create new drinks from scratch (3rd nav bar icon)
+* user can add various filters to their search
 * user submitted drink recipes must have unique name, otherwise it is suggested to submit drink as a variation instead:
 * user can submit variations on drink recipes (i.e. SingleDrink main recipe page has "variations" tab to show/add user submissions - recipe versions)
     * these are distinct than normal "drinks" in the db (isVariation=true)
 * user can add recipes to one or more personal "bar book" (4th nav bar icon, like playlists)
 * measurement standardization
     * util function to filter all measurements and convert liter, centiliter, juice of 1 lime, 1 cube sugar, 1 tsp sugar, etc. to standard oz measurements